Trump's plea for unity on taxes gets icy reception from some in GOP

 While Trump urges party unity, he and his team have yet to reach out to two critical members of the Senate on the issue.
 Both Sens.
 McCain and Susan Collins, R-Maine, say that they have yet to speak with Trump or White House aides about tax reform.

-“I had early on (had a meeting) with members of the president’s economic council but mainly I’ve been talking about my colleagues about it,” Collins said.
+“I had early on (had a meeting) with members of the president’s economic council but mainly I’ve been talking to my colleagues about it,” Collins said.

 While Trump impressed his Republican credentials in the call to House Republicans, he also knocked McCain, without naming him, for not voting for health care.
 And he told them that he’ll work to get the support of four Democrats from states that he won by 20 or 30 points.